-- (1) Mr Ng Hin Sing Derek resigned as executive director of the Company during the year ended 31 December 2021. - (2) Mr Cheung Wai Lim William was appointed as executive director of the Company during the year ended 31 December 2021. - (3) Cashflow Credit Limited is a subsidiary of CASH, the ultimate holding company (2021: substantial shareholder) of the Company. - (4) Mr Kwok Ka Lok Lionel resigned as executive director of the Company during the year ended 31 December 2022. - (5) Mr Law Hin Ong Trevor was appointed as executive director and deputy chief financial officer of the Company during the year ended 31 December 2022.
+- (1) Cashflow Credit Limited is a subsidiary of CASH, the ultimate holding company of the Company. - Mr Law Hin Ong Trevor was appointed as executive director and deputy chief financial officer of the Company during the year ended 31 December 2022. - Mr Li Shing Wai Lewis resigned as executive director of the Company during the year ended 31 December 2022. - (4) Mr Cheung Wai Lim William resigned as executive director of the Company during the year ended 31 December 2023.